rezabagusp/magical-lamp/quiz/answer.md

 ```

 ### Answer 2:
 New class syntax is syntax that is part of the ES6(ES2015) features.
 It allows us to write the object in more *class-based* programming way.
-We should noted here that Javascript is not a *class-based* programming language (it's *prototype-based*). so that the syntax is just a sugar syntax that mimic the object declaration like the *class-based* one.
+We should noted here that Javascript is not a *class-based* programming language (it's *prototype-based*).
+So that it just a syntax that mimic the object declaration like the *class-based* one.

 *Class method* or we may call it a static method is a method that is part of the class.
 This method can be called directly without needing to create an instance class.